-- in so far as is strictly necessary where, for reasons of extreme urgency brought about by events unforeseeable by the procuring entity, the goods or services could not be obtained in time under procedures consistent with Articles 5-8, and the use of such procedures would result in serious injury to the procuring entity or the relevant Party. - 3.
-For each contract awarded under paragraph 2, a procuring entity shall prepare a report in writing that includes the name of the procuring entity, the value and kind of goods or services procured and a statement indicating the circumstances and conditions described in paragraph 2 that justified the use of such procedures.
+3. For each contract awarded under paragraph 2, a procuring entity shall prepare a written report that includes the name of the procuring entity, the value and kind of goods or services procured, and a statement indicating the circumstances and conditions described in paragraph 2 that justify the use of a limited tendering procedure.